larrywax/graphql_adapter/README.md

 Adapter for graphQL between PoisonHTTP and Absinthe

 ## Motivation
-We noticed that the same glue code is used in many elixir project, this library is used to put together HttpPoison, Poison and pass the results to Absynthe
+We noticed that the same glue code is used in many elixir project, this library is used to put together HttpPoison, Poison and pass the results to Absynthe.
+This version also has a retry mechanism.

 ## Installation